hugoQ1/go-epik/README.md

 ## Development

 All work is tracked via issues.
-An attempt at keeping an up-to-date view on remaining work is in the [Epik Wiki](https://github.com/EpiK-Protocol/go-epik/wiki).
+An attempt at keeping an up-to-date view on remaining work is in the [Wiki](https://github.com/EpiK-Protocol/go-epik/wiki).

 ## License